-The Default Fund and member contributions calculation runs on a daily basis in LMEmercury and so members can view the size of their contribution should the fund be recalculated.
+The Default Fund and member contributions calculation runs on a daily basis and so members can view the size of their contribution should the fund be recalculated.

-After the Default Period, clearing members can choose to continue membership or terminate by lodging a Resignation Notice.
+Clearing members can choose to continue membership or terminate by lodging a Resignation Notice.
 Full details are provided in Rule 10 of the LME Clear Rules.